 d. representatives of other regional waterbird flyway initiatives shall be invited to participate in meetings of the Technical sub-committee as permanent observers ex officio, without the right to vote.

 10 bis.
-Should a vacancy or vacancies in TSc membership arise intersessionally, the TSc will make recommendations to the Management Committee for filling such vacancies; and the Management Committee will approve such intersessional appointments to the TSc.
+Should a vacancy or vacancies in TSc membership arise intersessionally, the TSc will make recommendations to the Management Committee for filling such vacancies; and Partners the Management Committee will approve such intersessional appointments to the TSc.

+10ter.
+The terms of office of TSc members shall expire at the close of the next ordinary session of the Meeting of Partners following the session at which they were appointed.
+Members are eligible for re-appointment but may not serve more than two (2) consecutive terms of office.

-Responsibilities of the Technical Sub-Committee Members
+Responsibilities of the Technical Sub-committee Members

 11. Technical Sub-committee members should, to the best of their abilities, act as impartially as possible and endeavour to base their judgements and opinions upon an objective, scientific assessment of the best available evidence.